rhayes2/CryptBoard/README.md

 </div>

 # CryptBoard
 CryptBoard is a keyboard application for Android devices that allows users to create and decode messages using a combination of RSA cryptography and Least Significant Bit (LSB) steganography.
-By hiding encrypted messages within the bit values of innocuous carrier images which are subsequently attached to plain-text messages, CryptBoard allows users to both send and receive encrypted messages through unencrypted services and circumvent automated keyword-based censorship.
+By hiding encrypted messages within the bit values of innocuous carrier images, which are subsequently attached to plain-text messages, CryptBoard allows users to both send and receive encrypted messages through unencrypted services and circumvent automated keyword-based censorship.